Television director

 A television director is in charge of the activities involved in making a television program or section of a program.
 They are generally responsible for decisions about the editorial content and creative style of a program, and ensuring the producer's vision is delivered.
-Their duties may include originating program ideas, finding contributors, writing scripts, planning 'shoots', ensuring safety, leading the crew on location, directing contributors and presenters, and working with an editor to assemble the final product.
+Their duties may include selecting cast members, conduct rehearsals, work with set designers, location scouts and art directors, originating program ideas, finding contributors, writing scripts, planning 'shoots', ensuring safety, leading the crew on location, directing contributors and presenters, and working with editors and music supervisors to assemble and make sure the final product meets the producer and director's vision.
 The work of a television director can vary widely depending on the nature of the program, the practices of the production company, whether the program content is factual or drama, and whether it is live or recorded.

 Types of television director

 Factual television director

 Factual or documentary TV directors may take any number of roles in the television production process, or combine several roles in one.

 Entertainment television director

 In a television show composed of individual episodes, the television director's role may differ from a film director's in that he or she will usually work only on some television episodes instead of being the auteur of the entire production.
 In an episodic television production, the major creative control will likely reside with the television producer(s) of the show.
 However, the director has input, whether it be how, if and why something can or cannot be done.